JaniTomati/JaniTomati.github.io/README.md

 ## Interdisciplinary Digital Entrepreneurship

-This is our group page for the course Interdesciplinary Digital Entrepreneurship at the Aarhus University (2020/21).
+This is our group page for the course Interdisciplinary Digital Entrepreneurship at the Aarhus University (2020/21).

 ### Group